We’re in for a dark and stormy night. Are you ready?

 Newark officials were going door-to-door in Newark's East Ward urging residents in high-risk flood zones to get out before the worst of Hurricane Irene hits the city late Saturday, Mayor Cory Booker said.

-Livingston Patch has also posted stories on what you need to know before, during and after the storm.
+Livingston Patch has also posted stories on before, during and after the storm.

 "We need continued help to do this," Christie said.
 "I'm confident if people in the state continue to respond, almost certainly we will suffer significant property and infrastructure losses.
 If we can minimize the loss of life, New Jersey will get through this just fine."